 How It Helps: Supports circulation, may break down spike protein, reduces clotting.

-Research Support: In vitro studies show it degrades spike protein; clinical trials suggest fibrinolytic effects..
-Evidence is mostly preclinical; human trials are scarce.
+Research Support: In vitro studies show it degrades spike protein; clinical trials suggest fibrinolytic effects.

 Caution: Avoid with blood thinners due to bleeding risk.